Learn more about sensory issues in teens, specifically about the auditory system and how you can support teens with auditory sensory concerns.

 Does he not respond to you when you are talking or asking a question?

-Teens and the Auditory System
+Sensory Issues in Teens: the Auditory System

 Depending on your teen’s unique sensory profile, different types of auditory input may be alerting, energizing, distracting or disorganizing to his or her nervous system.
 Some kids may be okay with one type of input (i.e. music on radio) and unable to handle other types of input such as vacuum cleaners, lawnmowers, or hair dryers.

 If something is off with the auditory system, it can impact social interactions, social participation, learning, and many other aspects of day to day functioning.
 We can be hypo-responsive or hyper-responsive to types of sensory input.
 Hypo means that a person tends to under-respond to input and hyper means that a person tends to over-respond.

 Some kids and teens who are hypo-responsive to auditory input may also be “auditory sensory seekers.”